nkrios/ircsnapshot/README.md

-    'linkList': {}, // Dictionary of links and users connected to them 'channels': {}, // Dictionary of channels and their metadata 'userList': {}, // Dictionary of channels and users in them 'users': {} // Dictionary of users and their whois data }
+    'linkList': {}, // Dictionary of links and users connected to them 'channels': {}, // Dictionary of channels and their metadata 'userList': {}, // Dictionary of channels and users in them 'users': {}, // Dictionary of users and their whois data 'userDetails': {} // Dictionary of parsed details from user's whois }
 </pre>